KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

       Kdenlive bin folder

-   To start Kdenlive navigate to the `bin folder` and double-click Kdenlive.
+   To start Kdenlive navigate to the :file:`bin` folder and double-click :file:`kdenlive.exe`.
 You can also create a shortcut to your Desktop for easy access.
-Right-click on kdenlive.exe and select :guilabel:`Send to ...` and then :guilabel:`Desktop (create shortcut)`.
+Right-click on :file:`kdenlive.exe` and select :guilabel:`Send to ...` and then :guilabel:`Desktop (create shortcut)`.

 .. rst-class:: clear-both

-Kdenlive in a Windows domain
+Kdenlive in a Windows Domain
 ----------------------------

-If you want to use Kdenlive with domain users with using Windows Active Directory and/or Group Policies (GPOs) make sure all users have read/write rights to the following folders:
+If you want to use Kdenlive with domain users using Windows Active Directory and/or Group Policies (GPOs), make sure all users have read/write access to the following folders:

 .. epigraph::